Ski Tips for Kids

 "Set your skis aside and focus on the new feelings that come with stiff ski boots.
 Have the kids look down at their boots; they should be about as wide as their shoulders.
 This is a balanced stance, and they'll use this when they ski.
 Show the athletic pose, knees bent, leaning your shins into the tongue of the boot and hands out front."

-"Tips for warm feet: Ski boots are like a thermos: They'll keep cold things cold and warm things warm.
-Tucking the boots near a heater vent while driving to the ski area makes for toasty feet when the boots go on.
 Make sure the boots and the feet are nice and warm before putting them on.
 Make sure the boots are dry!
 If you are on vacation and you are skiing day after day, it's crucial that the boots get dried out after each day of skiing."

 "Wind, snow, and cold make it hard to see.
 Most kids do better with goggles than sunglasses.
 All ski helmets have some sort of clip on the back side to hold the goggle strap securely in place.
 It's easier for kids to put the goggles on the helmet first, and then put the helmet on their head.
 If the goggles are secure they should stay on the helmet all day.
 Most important, don't sit on them!"